morteza-shahrabi-farahani/gocast-bootcamp/forth-session_review-basics/Notes.md

 \* Thanks to Go modules, which is a new method to manage dependencies, you don't have to use $GOPATH/src for your projects since Go 1.11.
 However, pkg and bin folders are still used.

+\* zero value of rune is 0

+\* You can use just return for returning values of the function in go.
+But as far as code readability is concerned, it is better to write their names when returning variables.

+\* In go we don't have try catch and throw exception.
+Instead, where ever we have error, we should return it from the function.

+\* If we specify the length of the slice, it become array not slice.
+So later we cannot change its size and its size is fixed.
+If you can choose both array and a slice for a purpose, it is better to use array because it is safer.